 1. King Phisher

 Let’s begin with one of the more well-known open-source phishing operation tools.
-King Phisher is a free phishing operation tool developed in Python that can be used to replicate real-world phishing attacks, as well as assess and promote a system’s phishing awareness and cybersecurity.
-King Phisher lets you develop many phishing operations with various goals, for simple phishing awareness of credential harvesting.
+King Phisher is a free phishing operation tool developed in Python that can replicate real-world phishing attacks and assess and promote a system’s phishing awareness and cybersecurity.
+King Phisher lets you develop many phishing operations with various goals for simple phishing awareness of credential harvesting.

 - Graphs of operation results